Pula Arena — Roman Amphitheatre

 Brijuni National Park

-A nearby island national park accessible by boat, known for pristine nature, Roman ruins, and scenic landscapes.
-Perfect for a day trip from Pula with organized tours and boat transfers available.
+A nearby island national park reached by boat, known for pristine nature, Roman ruins and scenic landscapes.
+A standard day trip from Pula, with organised tours and boat transfers from Fažana.

 Day Trip